Sqlldr Control File Defaultifempty

 If all data fields are terminated similarly in the datafile, you can use the

-clause to indicate the default delimiters.
-The syntax for thefields_spec,
+FIELDSclause to indicate the default delimiters.
+The syntax for thefields_spec,termination_spec,andenclosure_specclauses is as follows:fields_spec

 Description of the illustration fields_spec.giftermination_spec